If you’re in my facebook group the Snark Squad then you were expecting this. Here’s the first chapter of Trouble with Wolves, coming February 2020

 From beside me came a terrible retching, followed by a series of spits and coughs.

-I shook my head and poured out the remainder of my beer before tucking the bottle in one of the loose pockets of my cargo pants.
+I shook my head and poured out the remainder of my beer before tucking the bottle in one of the loose pockets of my black cargo pants.